Novalynne/My_ECommerce_Store/README.md

 Here I'll go more into the details of the features and functionalities of the e-commerce store.

 ## Features Overview
 - **User Management**: Users can register, log in, and manage their profiles.
 Such as updating personal information and changing passwords.
 If a user deletes their account, all their data will be deleted, including their cart, but not their orders.
+If a user forgets their password they can reset it using their email and username.

 - **Product Management**: Store managers can add, edit, and delete products.
 They can also manage product categories, deleting or adding categories as needed.
 Every product has a stock quantity and a price/sale price that can be changed by the manager at all times.
 If a product is deleted, all carts that contain that product will have it removed from the cart, orders will not be deleted.
 If a product is out of stock, it will not be available for purchase, and the manager can update the stock quantity when new stock arrives.